rribault-fem/torchydra/README.md

 To run this script, use the following command: `python train_surrogate.py` This will train a surrogate model using the specified configuration and save it for future use.

+## Recover shared models and datasets
+To recover the shared models and datasets, you need to download the data from DVC. run DVC pull in the project root directory.

 ## Pre-processing

 The `Pre_process_data` function is used to pre-process the data before training.
 It loads the dataset and performs various operations such as dropping missing values and rearranging direction columns.